dnanexus/dx_app_builder/app_scatter/Readme.md

 ## Scatter app outputs
-- results: `hash` a dictionary with two fields.
+- results: `hash` a dictionary with two fields
    * outputs: an array for each output of the executable.
    * launched: an array of dictionaries that were used to call the executable